mlabbe/cookiecutter-nativeprojectstandards/README.md

 ## TODO ##

-- add vendor_build to github
 - Add vendors support levels
-  1. vendorbuild.py scripts
-    - linux
-  2. optional deploy library from http grab
-  3. infer NPBIN Dir location
   4. Refine api (too much redundancy)
   5. Add compile_all_vendors.py
 - Add `/tools` to native project standards, comment on public header files for executable projects (they can be used for mods)
 - Add support for buildinfo.h
 - Document the types
+- add bgfx
-- add vendor_build to pip
+- add vendor_build to pypi
+- document this shit

 # Credits #